|

 -

 A section of a window which acts like the tabs on file folders.
-Clicking on a tab label brings that portion of the dialog to the front so you can see it.
+Clicking on a tab label brings that portion of the dialog or ribbon to the front so you can see it.

 - Task bar